Skip Navigation

 We're now going to cover some of the considerations and best practices mentioned before.

-Everything should be in source control.
-Not only the production code, but also the provisioning code, CI job definitions, etc.
+Everything should be in source control system like Git.
+Not only the production code, but also the provisioning code, continuous integration job definitions, and IaC scripts.

 Modularize